top of page

 Toggle GP‑5 Effects

-Like most multi‑effects units, GP-5 receives Control Change (CC) messages to bypass/engage individual effect blocks:
+Like most multi‑effects units, the GP-5 receives Control Change (CC) messages to bypass/engage individual effect blocks:

 Valeton GP-5 MIDI Control Effects